Leigh Court: Architecture

 The Great Hall which has a double staircase still contains an original pipe organ built by Flight and Robson of London.
 In addition to being played manually, it could originally be set to play the overture and a duet ("Ah, Perdona") from Mozart's Clemenza di Tito.

 On the first floor is a suite of six "principal" bedrooms of approximately 24 foot by 19 foot and two dressing rooms, with a further eight other "best" bedrooms of approximately 20 foot by 15 foot.
 There are two secondary bedrooms or "night nurseries" and a "day nursery" or school room as well as bathrooms and WCs.
 On a mezzanine level are workrooms, store rooms and closets.
 On the second floor are fourteen "Maidservants' Bedrooms" though most such bedrooms have been converted to office space.
 In the south-west wing on the first floor level are eight "Menservants' Bedrooms", again converted subsequently to office space and on the ground floor level are the domestic offices which were originally the Butler's Pantry, Butler's Room, Servants' hall, Housekeeper's Room, Kitchen, Still room, Scullery, Dairy, Wash-house etc., though these again have mainly been converted to office space.
 In the basement there are extensive wine cellars, storage and boiler space.

 The former seven-bay stable block, which was built around 1814, has now been converted into workshops and offices.

 Grounds

-The grounds were originally landscaped by Humphrey Repton.
+The grounds were originally landscaped by Humphry Repton.
 At the turn of the 19th century a 2 acre walled garden was built to provide food for the estate.
 Sections of the extensive estate have been sold off since 1952.
 In 1974 the Ministry of Agriculture, Fisheries and Food bought the woodland associated with the house and this is now Leigh Woods National Nature Reserve and includes the area known as Paradise Bottom.
 The current estate covers 128 ha including lawns, woodland, flower gardens and a pond.
-Some of the trees on the site were lost during the Great Storm of 1987.
+Some of the trees on the site were lost during the Great storm of 1987.

 A not-for-profit organic farm has been established based on the walled garden, and buildings within the old estate are used by a charity providing mental health services and by the Macmillan Lymphedema Service.